konveyor/konveyor.github.io/content/Crane/Tutorials/statelessAppMirror.md

     custom-crane-annotation: "foo"
 ```

-## 4. Apply Transformations
+## 4. Apply transformations

-The Crane Apply command takes the exported resources and  transformations and renders the results as YAML files that can be applied to another cluster.
+The Crane `apply` command takes the exported resources and  transformations and renders the results as YAML files that can be applied to another cluster.
 ```
 crane apply
 ```